The mixing time of the switch Markov chains: a unified approach: Multicommodity flow - general considerations

-Now let $K=(W,F\cup F')$ be a simple graph where $F\cap F'=\emptyset$ and assume that for each vertex $w \in W$ the $F$-degree and the $F'$-degree of $w$ are the same: $d(w)=d'(w)$ for all $w\in W$.
-An \emph{alternating circuit decomposition} of $(F, F')$ is a circuit decomposition such that no two consecutive edges of any circuit are in $F$ or in $F'$.
+Now we describe the parametrization process which was originally introduced by Kannan, Tetali and Vempala~\cite{KTV97}.
+Let $W:=[n]$ in the unconstrained case and let $W:=([n_1],[n_1+1,n_1+n_2])$ in the bipartite case.
+Let $K:=(W,F\cup F')$ be a simple graph where $F\cap F'=\emptyset$ and assume that for each vertex $w \in W$ the $F$-degree and the $F'$-degree of $w$ are the same: $d_F(w)=d_{F'}(w)$ for all $w\in W$.
+An \emph{alternating circuit decomposition} of $(F, F')$ is a circuit decomposition such that successive edges come alternately from $F$ and $F'$.
 By definition, that means that each circuit is of even length.
-Next we are going to parameterize the alternating circuit decompositions.
+To be more verbose, we may say that the circuit is $F,F'$-alternating.